 Another interesting historical article from 2008.
-Back when oil was over $100 a barrel and the markets were crashing hard.
-Before interest rates dropped to 1% range, and here we have me discussing the eventual demise of Nortel (my former employer).
+Back when oil was over $100 a barrel, and the markets were crashing hard.
+Before interest rates dropped to the 1% range, here we have me discussing the eventual demise of Nortel (my former employer).

 Eerily Similar Commentaries

 Now, I am not saying that this is time to panic, but I remember in 2000 when folks started wondering at Nortel whether the company could actually “collapse” from it’s $120 per share stock price I heard statements like: